draggeta/blog/content/posts/2020/azure-ad-oidc-auth-in-hashicorp-vault-using-terraform/index.md

 * The `oidc_discovery_url` is the manifest URL, without '.wellknown/openid-configuration'.
 * `oidc_client_id` is the client ID found in the overview and `oidc_client_secret` is the generated secret.

-The resource should be placed in a .tf file.
-In my case, main.tf.
+The resource should be placed in a file named 'main.tf'.
 This is what the resource ends up looking like:

 ```hcl
 # main.tf